ramesh45345/btsync/README.md

 <h4><b>Limitations:</b></h4>

 <ul>
-<li>Currently the script only works with a comptuer that has systemd.
+<li>Currently the script only works with a computer that has systemd.
 I tested the script on Fedora, OpenSUSE, and Debian (specifically the Siduction distribution, which had systemd running on it).
 It wouldn't be a tremendous effort to get it to run on sysvinit, but I'd need some help with the script in order to implement that.
 I can also have it run on other init systems (like Upstart), if I get some hints about how to make a service.</li>
 <li>The script runs as a normal user.
 This is to make the permissions of using and accessing locations through BTSync the same as the user's permissions.
 This can lead to odd behavior on mounted drives, which may need root permissions to access the contents.
 Make sure mounted drives are owned by your user, or at least give permissions for your user to read and write.</li>
 <li>Right now the URL's this script uses are hardcoded to a specific version of BTSync.
 Can anyone provide links to the linux versions which always point to the latest version of BTSync?
 Either that or some hints about how to detect the version number and insert it into the url would be helpful.
-Otherwise, youll have to manually replace the URL when a new version comes out.</li>
+Otherwise, you'll have to manually replace the URL when a new version comes out.</li>